inet-framework/inet/doc/src/users-guide/ch-history.rst

 Several other people have contributed to the INET Framework by providing feedback, reporting bugs, suggesting features, and contributing patches;
-I’d like to acknowledge their help here as well.
+their help is acknowledged here as well.